I know precious little about humility. However I know one big thing: God wants it in His people.

 Scripture cites so many instances of this, it’s hard to know where to start.
 God let Israel fail to conquer the tiny city of Ai to humble them because of sin in their camp.
 He let Samson fail because of his headstrong ways.
 Same with Nebuchadnezzar.
 Time and again, God allowed foreign nations to conquer Israel and dominate them until they humbled themselves and cried out to Him.

-A friend in the ministry told me that after his wife left him, thus ending his pastoral ministry that had made him a household name in his part of the world, God truly humbled him.
+A friend told me that after his wife left him, thus ending his pastoral ministry that had made him a household name in his part of the world, God truly humbled him.
 I said, “My guess is you are doing far better work for the Lord now than before.”
-He said, “I was working for myself before.
+He said, “Before, I was working for myself.
 Now I work for Jesus.”

 7. Criticism.

-A gospel song expresses it like this–
+A gospel song says it like this–

 I thought number one would surely be me;